ARCTraining/hpc2-software/book/course/theory.md

 It's possible to have an executable program or script that can be run directly without installation.
 ```

-Executable installers, may not include dependencies (other files required to run); these could be provided by default by the Operating System or may require installing separately.
+Executable installers, may not include dependencies (other files required to run); these could be provided by default by the operating system or may require installing separately.

 ### Package Managers